siemah/pharmapp/README.md

 ![Image of Yaktocat](./screenshots/pick-location.png)

-then the app will send your order to closest drugstore(far from your location by less than 10Km or 6.2Miles) who has the medication then the drugstore bring your asked medication to your location(home) without risking your life by going out to grab it.
+then click send to send your order to closest drugstore(far from your location by less than 10Km or 6.2Miles) who has the medication then the drugstore bring your asked medication to your location(home) without risking your life by going out to grab it.

 ```javascript
 alert('Please stay at home and stay healthy.');